beardface/LAMPS/README.md

 LAMPS - The Open Hardware SLA Printer
 -------------------------------------
 LAMPS is an open control board and SLA printer design.
+The SLA Printer strives to be a low-cost, small footprint (It is only 200mmx350mm!), highly capable SLA Printer.
+The build platform size is currently 80mmx80mm, but could probably be increased by someone who is motivated to enhance the design.

 #License
 The entire lamps project (PCB, Source Code, Design Files...
 EVERYTHING) is licensed under the Creative Commons - Attribution Non Commercial Share Alike (3.0) (CC BY-NC-SA 3.0). http://creativecommons.org/licenses/by-nc-sa/3.0/